 For more information about feeding, see the topics Breast-Feeding, Bottle-Feeding, and Weaning.
 Follow your doctor's advice on when and what to feed your baby.

-Babies sometimes go 2 days or longer between bowel movements.
+After they are a few weeks old, babies may go 2 days or longer between bowel movements.
 This usually is not a problem as long as the baby seems comfortable and is healthy and growing and as long as the stools are not hard.
 Your newborn's bowel movements usually will change from black to green in the first few days.
 Then they will change to yellow or yellowish brown by the end of the first week.
-Breast-fed babies generally have more yellowish bowel movements than bottle-fed babies.
+Breast-fed babies typically have more yellowish bowel movements than formula-fed babies.
+For more information about stool color and when to call the doctor, see Bowel Movements in Babies.

 The number of diapers a newborn wets is sometimes hard to know, because disposable diapers work so well to wick moisture.
-In general, though, your newborn will likely have at least 3 wet diapers a day for the first few days.
-After that, your baby will have at least 6 to 8 wet diapers a day.
+In general, though, your newborn should have at least 3 wet diapers a day for the first few days.
+After that, your baby should have at least 6 to 8 wet diapers a day.
+The urine should be yellow in color.
+Don't be alarmed, though, if you notice a pink color to the urine during your newborn's first 3 days of life.
+It is common for newborns to pass crystals in the urine (highly concentrated urine) which makes the urine look pink.
+If the pink color lasts, or if at any time your baby seems to be in pain while urinating, call your doctor.

 A newborn moves between sleeping and waking during a 24-hour day.
 Most newborns sleep for a total of 18 hours each day, waking for short periods at least every 2 to 3 hours.
 When your newborn wakes up, he or she will usually be hungry and need to be fed.
 This pattern dominates your baby's first few weeks.